minio/minio-service/windows/README.md

-# Running Minio as a service on Windows
+# Running MinIO as a service on Windows

-## Install Minio Service
+## Install MinIO Service

 [NSSM](http://nssm.cc/description) is an opensource alternative to `srvany`.
 Download [NSSM](http://nssm.cc/download) and extract the 64 bit `nssm.exe` to a known path.

-Then run the `nssm install <servicename>` command with Minio,
+Then run the `nssm install <servicename>` command with MinIO,

 ```
-c:\nssm.exe install Minio c:\bin\minio.exe server c:\data
+c:\nssm.exe install MinIO c:\bin\minio.exe server c:\data
 ```

 ## Configure startup type

-When you start services, look for the Minio service and start and stop (or make it automatically start at reboots) the service.
+When you start services, look for the MinIO service and start and stop (or make it automatically start at reboots) the service.

 ![Configure startup type](https://raw.githubusercontent.com/minio/minio-service/master/screenshots/windows-configure-startup-type.png)